 Sicily is our land, full of sun and sea, of migrants and broken dreams.
-This land often offended, raped, repudiated, owes its historical and artistic cultural heritage to the contact, not always harmonious, with many peoples: Sicans, Siculians, Greeks, Romans, Byzantines, Arabs, Normans, Swabians, French and Spaniards.
-The result is there for all to see: the countless necropolises scattered throughout the Sicilian territory, the grandiose temples of Agrigento, Segesta and Selinunte, the splendid mosaics of the Roman Villa del Casale in Piazza Armerina, the superb Duomes of Palermo, Cefalù and Monreale , the Sicilian Baroque and much more, testifying to a past to be proud of, full of faith and love for beautiful things.
+This land often offended, raped, repudiated, owes its historical and artistic cultural heritage to the contact, not always harmonious, with many peoples: Sicans, Siculi, Greeks, Romans, Byzantines, Arabs, Normans, Swabians, French and Spanish.
+The result is there for all to see: the countless necropolis scattered throughout the Sicilian territory, the grandiose temples of Agrigento, Segesta and Selinunte, the splendid mosaics of the Roman Villa del Casale in Piazza Armerina, the superb Duomes of Palermo, Cefalù and Monreale , the Sicilian Baroque and much more, testifying to a past to be proud of, rich in faith and love for beautiful things.

-It is known to all that Sicily has an immense cultural heritage, especially if seen in all its forms from the tangible (historical-artistic, landscape and natural cultural heritage) to the intangible one (tradition, folklore, art, food and wine, typical craftsmanship ).
+Everyone knows that Sicily has an immense Cultural Heritage, especially if seen in all its forms from the tangible one (historical-artistic, landscape and natural cultural heritage) to the intangible one (tradition, folklore, art, food and wine, typical craftsmanship ).

-Without speaking of percentages, linked more to clichés than to anything else, there is no doubt that Sicily is the region with a very high presence of cultural heritage; of the 54 Italian World Heritage Sites, as many as 7 are in Sicily, and in the coming years they could increase, if we consider that other sites are present in the list of candidate sites (Tentative list) for inclusion in the World Heritage list of Humanity.
+Without speaking of percentages, linked more to clichés than to anything else, there is no doubt that Sicily is the region with a very high presence of cultural heritage; of the 55 Italian World Heritage Sites, 7 are in Sicily, and in the next few years they could increase, if we consider that other sites are present in the list of candidate sites (Tentative list) for inclusion in the World Heritage list of Humanity.

 Of the 10 Italian Unesco sites known as “Global Geoparks” 2 are in Sicily: Rocca di Cerere Natural Park and Madonie Regional Natural Park.